 Timothy M. Gomez, PhD

-Position title: Professor, Neuroscience
+Position title: Professor, Department of Neuroscience

 PhD, University of Minnesota